CosVVeLL/sicp/doc/Chapter 3/Exercise 3.33.md

 ### [Exercise 3.33](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-22.html#%_thm_3.33)

-Using primitive multiplier, adder, and constant constraints, define a procedure `averager` that takes three connectors `a`, `b`, and `c` as inputs and establishes the constraint that the value of `p` is the average of the values of `a` and `b`.
+Using primitive multiplier, adder, and constant constraints, define a procedure `averager` that takes three connectors `a`, `b`, and `c` as inputs and establishes the constraint that the value of `c` is the average of the values of `a` and `b`.

 ### Solution